-There are several studies that show that people who took part in regular exercise reported having the feeling of more energy or less fatigue compared to those who didn't exercise.
+There are several studies that show that people who take part in regular exercise reported having the feeling of more energy or less fatigue compared to those who didn’t exercise.
 This is because exercise helps to make your cardiovascular system work more efficiently by delivering more oxygen and nutrients to your muscles.
 The end result?
 You can now go shopping, climb stairs and do all your daily routines without feeling sluggish or out of breath!

 Exercising to reduce the risk of heart disease

 Heart disease is one of the biggest causes of death in the UK, making it a very worrying prospect for anyone concerned about their cardiovascular health.
 Exercise can help though, and doctors and fitness professionals all agree that being active and healthy helps to reduce the risk of heart disease.
-People who exercise regularly show a reduced blood pressure, an increase in HDL (the good cholesterol in your body that helps to remove other forms of bad cholesterol), and a decrease in things like triglycerides (which is a type of fat found in your blood).
+People who exercise regularly show reduced blood pressure, an increase in HDL (the good cholesterol in your body that helps to remove other forms of bad cholesterol), and a decrease in things like triglycerides (which is a type of fat found in your blood).

 Why exercise is important – and how you can get started